-A perfect gift for parent and child, buy the book: 100 amazing facts about soccer
+A perfect gift for parent and child, buy the book

 Most sports require a lot of requirements.
 Think about basketball players and height. swimmers require a specific body type, as do sprinters.
 Fat percentages can be a predictor for marathon winners.
 Racers for Formula 1, have to get sponsor deals in order to perform their sport.